nunomachado/atlas_coding_challenge/README.md

 ### Data Loading Implementation

-Data loading into DuckDB was implemented in Python with the following optimizations:
+Data loading into DuckDB was implemented in Python with the following aspects in mind:
 - **Batch Processing:** Data is loaded in batches to improve performance over single-row insertions.
 - **Type Conversion:** Custom type conversion functions ensure accurate parsing and storage of numeric fields.
 - **Transactions:** Database transactions are employed to guarantee atomicity and data consistency during the loading process.